 A.9.7.7.7.
 Torque converter model

 A torque converter is a fluid coupling device that transfers the input power from its impeller or pump wheel to its turbine wheel on the output shaft through its working fluid motion.
 A torque converter equipped with a stator will create torque multiplication in slipping mode.

-A torque converter is often applied as the coupling device in an automatic (shift) transmission.
+The torque converter shall transfer the input torque to the output torque according to two operating phases: slipping and closed.

-The torque converter model shall be in accordance with following differential equations:
+The torque converter model shall be defined in accordance with following (differential) equations of motion:

-(Eq.
-171)
+Jpωp= Min-Mp (171)